-The Committee formed last year to advocate for the authentic fiduciary standard as presently established under the Investment Advisers Act of 1940.
+The Committee formed in May 2009 to advocate for the authentic fiduciary standard as established under the Investment Advisers Act of 1940.

 The Committee seeks to help inform and nurture a public discussion on the fiduciary standard.
 Its objective is to ensure that any financial reform regarding the fiduciary standard, 1) meets the requirements of the authentic fiduciary standard, as presently established in the Investment Advisers Act of 1940, and 2) covers all professionals who provide investment and financial advice or who hold themselves out as providing financial or investment advice, without exceptions and without exemptions.

 The Committee is led by a steering group of practitioners and experts.

 What is the Committee doing to accomplish its objective?

 The Committee is mounting a campaign to talk to the media, legislators, regulators, investment professionals and investors about why the five core fiduciary principles are vital to investors and should be an integral part of reform.
 We are also urging investors, professionals and all interested market participants to support the five core fiduciary principles.